Beth-Watt/Wireshark-Pearson/README.md

 ## What's in This Repo

 Course notes and findings from each lab, .pcapng capture files, screenshots of what I actually saw in Wireshark, and things I'm taking away as I go.
-Not a polished writeup — more like a running record of what clicked, what didn't, and what I want to remember later.
+Not a polished writeup, but more like a running record of what clicked, what didn't, and what I want to remember later.

 ---

 ## Why I'm Taking This

-Packet analysis keeps showing up as a core skill whether you're in SOC or GRC — being able to open a capture file and know what you're looking at matters.
+Packet analysis keeps showing up as a core skill whether you're in SOC or GRC and being able to open a capture file and know what you're looking at matters.
 This course is part of a broader cert stack I'm building out alongside Security+, Splunk, and Linux.

 ---